DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 ## Communication: Unity to Native

-Calling some native code from Unity can be done easily using [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface).
+Calling some native code from Unity can be done using [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface).

 All we have to do is to expose a function.
 Fortunately for us, the Unity code